 3.2.1 Audit Committee Board

-The Audit Committee assists the Board in the execution of its responsibilities in respect of corporate governance and internal control and has adopted Terms of Reference modeled on those set out in the UK Corporate Governance Code (September 2014) (the “Code”).
+The Audit Committee assists the Board in the execution of its responsibilities in respect of corporate governance and internal control and has adopted Terms of Reference modelled on those set out in the UK Corporate Governance Code (September 2014) (the “Code”).

 The Committee provides effective oversight and governance over the financial integrity of the Group’s financial reporting to ensure that the interests of the Company’s shareholders are protected at all times.